dhansel/ArduinoFDC/README.md

 ![ArduinoFDC Setup](images/Shields.jpg)

-The only components to populate are two resistors (R1 and R2, both 4.7kOhm) and the [IDC34 connector](https://www.digikey.com/en/products/detail/sullins-connector-solutions/SBH11-PBPC-D17-ST-BK/1990067) for the disk drive.
+The only components to populate are two resistors (R1 and R2, both 1 kOhm) and the [IDC34 connector](https://www.digikey.com/en/products/detail/sullins-connector-solutions/SBH11-PBPC-D17-ST-BK/1990067) for the disk drive.